 |13.
 Where did the light go?||A4 sheet, A3 sheet||Reflection and refraction of light at an interface|

-The procedure involves students exploring a qualitative problem (master sheets provided) requiring an answer in a diagrammatic form and has three distinct stages:
+The procedure involves students considering a qualitative question requiring an answer in a diagrammatic form.
+There are three distinct stages:

 DOWNLOAD: A Step-by-Step Guide (.pdf 45kb)

 Most teachers find the third stage, the interpretive discussion, to be the most challenging to conduct.
-You need to facilitate the class discussion of the group understandings shown on the A3 sheets rather than simply telling the class the correct scientific view.
+You need to facilitate the class discussion of the understandings shown on the A3 sheets rather than simply telling the class the correct scientific view.
 The potential for students to develop a strong conceptual understanding of the ideas is more likely to be realised when they have had a chance to grapple with the range of ideas advanced in the class.
 This requires the teacher to relinquish familiar techniques of leading students straight to the accepted scientific view or confirming correct ideas by an agreeing nod or other non verbal body language.
-Look to delay your judgement of the ideas being advanced to promote a rich discussion.

 Another challenging stage can occur when you put up all the A3 sheets and wonder “What I am going to do with such a wide range of ideas?”
 Two possible suggestions: